SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 fiat money operations without the gold standard veil forever after.

 The gold standard is thus revealed (by wars) to be a veil.
-There never really was a gold standard.
+There never really was a gold money.
 The currency is always a tax credit, and the issuer tells you what it is worth.
 If they tell you it redeems for $\pi/100$ ounces of gold, then that's the fiat price.
 What it can purchase then depends upon the relative price of gold to other goods, but who gets that purchasing power is still a choice of the currency